Version2beta/talks/teaching_fp_to_n00bs/teaching_fp_to_n00bs.md

 [ slide:

+* First, code whatever you can without side effects.
+  * Core logic in the core language.
+  * Referentially transparent
+  * Composable
+* Then, code your side effects.
+  * Libraries for side effects.
+  * Stateless, or use agent/services for state

+"In the end, any program must manipulate state.
+A program that has no side effects whatsoever is a kind of black box.
+All you can tell is that the box gets hotter." --Simon Peyton-Jones

+]

+[ slide:

 Simplicity test for functional first programming:

 * Does it help us to create code we can reason about?
 Yes.